BryanBoule/Titanic/README.md

 ## Software
 Rstudio.

-## Usage
-I did this competition to harness my skills and experience a data science project from scratch.

-## Roadmap
-Tries with other classification ML algorithms to come.

 ## Contributing
 I'm open to contribution.
 I believe that the data science community is strong and the best way to make improvements is to share and discuss.